 Location is everything when you’re looking for somewhere to stay in Istanbul.
 So, in this post, we’ll tell you all about the best neighborhoods in Istanbul to stay in.
 Which Istanbul areas are most convenient for tourists?
 Should you stay at hotels in Beyoglu or at hotels in the Sultanahmet area?
 You’ll find the answers below!

 A quick Google search of apartments and hotels will throw up so many choices you’ll be totally overwhelmed.
-Remember, that Istanbul is a huge city and that means a massive choice of accommodation.
+Remember that Istanbul is a huge city, meaning a massive selection of accommodations in Istanbul.

-The problem with finding accommodation in Istanbul is that some hotels and apartments are located far away from the main sights, and because of the sprawling nature of the city and how generally busy it is, it’s very easy to find yourself stuck in a hotel which requires you to travel halfway across this massive city to get to where you want to be.
+The problem with finding Istanbul accommodations is that some hotels and apartments are far from the main sights.
+Because of the city’s sprawling nature and how generally busy it is, it’s straightforward to find yourself stuck in a hotel, which requires you to travel halfway across this massive city to get to where you want to be.

-It really depends on what you’re looking for and what you want.
+It depends on what you’re looking for and what you want.

 Let’s cover the main points of each one.

 As with every other district of Istanbul, Sultanahmet is sizeable, but it’s one of the smaller ones by comparison.
 Do not confuse Sultanahmet with Fatih, which is vast.
 Fatih runs from the back of Sultanahmet and stretches on for miles.
 You’ll find countless hostels and cheap accommodations in Istanbul in Fatih, but you will need to get the bus or a taxi to be able to go anywhere of any substance.